 Based on insights from our sustainability projects in the machinery sector as well as industry best practices, we have developed a framework that focuses on those areas and levers that will drive long-term service growth, bring emissions and costs down, and even retain access to the valuable expertise of your service technicians.

 It’s 2022 and still most of the companies we deal with have a very limited focus on sustainability.
-Their efforts tend to prioritise limiting business trips to reduce carbon footprint, adapting to new legislation or allocating new board responsibilities.
+Their efforts tend to prioritize limiting business trips to reduce carbon footprint, adapting to new legislation or allocating new board responsibilities.
 While these issues are indeed important, we believe that leadership in sustainability will soon become a critical success factor and may even determine a company’s survival.

 Leadership in this context is less about pursuing a lot of haphazard, so-called high-visibility initiatives and more about adopting a holistic, full-scale sustainability strategy.
 After sales service can be the ideal first step for manufacturers of equipment and machinery to do just this–and the time to act is now.
 Here are the five actions we recommend to kickstart your transformation journey: